Tlwaller/react-1-afternoon/README.md

 import React, { Component } from 'react';
 ```

 Now let's create a basic component that renders a `<p>` element that says "Hello World".
 We do this by saying `class TopicBrowser extends Component {}`.
-TopicBrowser is the name of the class, which can be anything you want, usually when dealing with classes it's common to see pascal case ( meaning the first letter is also captalized ).
-In React pascal case is required for the name of your class.
+TopicBrowser is the name of the class, which can be anything you want, usually when dealing with classes it's common to see pascal case ( meaning the first letter is also capitalized ).
+In React, pascal case is required for the name of your class.
 If it is not pascal case the component will not mount or render in your application.
 Since this component is going to browse our topics, I went with the class name of TopicBrowser.

 ```js
 class TopicBrowser extends Component {